coltonhughes/build_jwt/README.md

 This module is quite simple.
 It takes data in the form of inputs to generate a JWT token and is returned to you.

+# NOTE
+This is currently specific to my use cases for Zoom API..
+Im open to forking/opening issues to broaden the scope of this collection
 ## Example
 ```
 - name: Generate JWT Token